What was your total wedding budget? Please give us a breakdown of your budget.

 How did you meet?

 We met in high school in 2001 but lost touch after graduation in 2005.
 We re-connected on Instagram over a photo he had posted.
 I commented on his photo and from there we just kept talking.
 Eventually, we met up and began spending every day together for a few months.
-We went on our first date at Ruby's Diner and it was all history from there.
+We went on our first date at Ruby’s Diner and it’s history from there.

 What is your proposal story?

 We were planning to get married and picked out my ring together.
 Kevin picked up the ring alone.
 Later as we were walking into a grocery store he turned to me and said he couldn’t wait and was too excited, then asked me if I wanted to marry him.
 It was very endearing to have a man so excited to ask that he couldn’t follow through with his original plan of asking me at one of his bands’ shows at House of Blues Anaheim.

 We were both born and raised in Huntington Beach, CA. We had our first date at the Ruby’s on the end of the Pier in Huntington Beach as well.
 So we knew getting married in HB was the right fit.
 We checked out Mile Square Park and Seacliff Country Club which were beautiful but way out of our budget.
 We both knew that the Newland House was a beautiful property and reasonably priced so we booked that.

 Originally, I wanted wisteria from Davids Bridal with light gray’s and yellows but once I went with the bridesmaids to their fitting, we found we loved the color oasis more for the spring wedding.
 So we changed the main color halfway through planning.
 We picked short dresses as it was an outdoor wedding and those were least expensive.
 We wanted a very simple yet rustic themed wedding.